 GeneCards Summary for GJB1 Gene

 GJB1 (Gap Junction Protein Beta 1) is a Protein Coding gene.
 Diseases associated with GJB1 include Charcot-Marie-Tooth Disease, X-Linked Dominant, 1 and X-Linked Charcot-Marie-Tooth Disease.
-Among its related pathways are Development Slit-Robo signaling and Vesicle-mediated transport.
+Among its related pathways are Long-term potentiation and Myometrial Relaxation and Contraction Pathways.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
-An important paralog of this gene is GJB2.
+An important paralog of this gene is GJB6.

 One gap junction consists of a cluster of closely packed pairs of transmembrane channels, the connexons, through which materials of low MW diffuse from one cell to a neighboring cell.

 Gap channels (gap junctions) are specialized cell-cell contacts that provide direct intracellular communication.
 They allow passive diffusion of molecules up to 1 kDa, including nutrients, metabolites (glucose), ions (K+, Ca2+) and second messengers (IP3, cAMP).